Gateway Arch: Stunts and accidents

 On November 22, 1980, at about 8:45 a.m.
 CST, 33-year-old Kenneth Swyers of Overland, Missouri, parachuted onto the top of the arch.
 His plan was to release his main parachute and then jump off the arch using his reserve parachute to perform a base jump.
-Unfortunately, after landing the wind blew him to the side, and he slid down the north leg to his death.
+After landing the wind blew him to the side, and he slid down the north leg to his death.
 The accident was witnessed by several people, including Swyers' wife, also a parachutist.
 She said her husband "was not a hot dog, daredevil skydiver" and that he had prepared for the jump two weeks in advance.
 Swyers, who had made over 1,600 jumps before the incident, was reported by one witness to have "landed very well" on the top of the arch, but "had no footing."
 Swyers was reportedly blown to the top of the arch by the wind and was unable to save himself when his reserve parachute failed to deploy.
 The Federal Aviation Administration said the jump was unauthorized and investigated the pilot involved in the incident.

 On December 27, 1980, St. Louis television station KTVI reported receiving calls from supposed witnesses of another stunt landing.
 The alleged parachutist, who claimed to be a retired professional stuntman, was said to be wearing a Santa Claus costume when he jumped off an airplane around 8:00 a.m.
 CST, parachuted onto the arch, grasped the monument's beacon, and used the same parachute to glide down unharmed.
 KTVI said it was told the feat was done as an act of homage to Swyers, and "apparently was a combination of a dare, a drunk, and a tribute."
 On the day after the alleged incident, authorities declared the jump a hoax.
 A spokesperson for the St. Louis Metropolitan Police Department said no calls were received about the jump until after it was broadcast on the news, and the Federal Aviation Administration said the two calls it had received were very similar.
 One caller also left an out-of-service phone number, while the other never followed up with investigators.
 Arch officials said they did not witness any such jump, and photos provided by the alleged parachutist were unclear.